speedyjeff/acquire/readme.md

 41..
 21-40  12-20  $1400  $ 8400    $4200
   -    41..
 21-40  $1600  $10600    $5300
   -      -    41..   $1800  $12000    $6000
+`

 ## Rules
-Holding the first or second most shares in a coorporation before a merge offers you a bonus Only seven coorporations may be active at any given time Coorporations cannot merge once they have more than 41 squares occuipied A coorporation must consist of at least 2 building blocks The turn consists of ....
+* Holding the first or second most shares in a coorporation before a merge offers you a bonus
+* Only seven coorporations may be active at any given time
+* Coorporations cannot merge once they have more than 41 squares occuipied
+* A coorporation must consist of at least 2 building blocks
+* The turn consists of ....
-  Placing a building block (which may create a new coorporation, expand an existing coorporation, merge a corporation, or be seperate)
+  * Placing a building block (which may create a new coorporation, expand an existing coorporation, merge a corporation, or be seperate)
-  (optional) Dealing with a merger (trading or selling shares) Buyig stock in a coorporation that has available shares
+  * (optional) Dealing with a merger (trading or selling shares)
+  * Buyig stock in a coorporation that has available shares

+## Game play

 ![start screen](https://github.com/speedyjeff/acquire/blob/master/media/start.png)